SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 });
 ```

 We can make this code even shorter still.
-In the latest versions of JavaScript a way of declaring functions was introduced called _arrow functions_.
+In the latest versions of JavaScript, we now have the _arrow function_.

 ```js
 const numbers = [1, 2, 3];